maffettone/erobs/docker/erobs-common-img/README.md

     . /root/ws/install/setup.sh && \
     ros2 run gripper_service gripper_service"
 ```
+Note: tool_communication.py should not be called when ur_control.launch.py is called, but separately when the gripper is initiated.
+5s delay allows socat creation before running the gripper service.
 Note: gripper_service has two nodes, gripper_open and gripper_close to utilize if needed.

 # Launch move_group